Preschool

 art and craft activity by Yvonne S.

-Materials: Large paper plates,
+Materials: Large paper

-markers and
+plates, markers and crayons.

-Description: Give each student
+Description: Give each

-the backs of their plates with crayons or felt tip markers.
-When they
+Let the youngsters decorate the backs of their plates with crayons or

-finished, have them stick their index fingers up through the holes in
+felt tip markers.
+When they have finished, have them stick their index

-plates to make the umbrellas.
+fingers up through the holes in their plates to make the umbrellas.

-Comments: My preschool class walks
+Comments: My preschool

-in a circle saying this rhyme:
+class walks around in a circle saying this rhyme:

 It's raining,